Music

 Scholarships

-The Music Program has significant talent scholarships available to incoming freshmen, transfer students and graduate students.
-For information on audition dates and scholarship details, phone 509.359.2241 or visit our website.
+The Music Program has significant talent scholarships available to incoming freshmen and transfer students.
+For information on audition dates and scholarship details, phone 509.359.2241 or visit the program website.

 Employment Outlook and Placement